 Sesame (Sesamum indicum L.) is an important oilseed crop and a significant economic crop in Africa.
 Its oil has a high commercial value due to its edible quality and medicinal value.
 Seeds contain 50-60% oil, which is highly stable against rancidity.
 However, the slow growth in the domestic production of oilseeds, due to the lack of area planted with oil crops, has not been able to keep pace with rising demand in Egypt, resulting in increased imports and high inflation rates.
-Intercropping oilseed crops with other crops can be used, as one of the most effective approach to expand the cultivated area of these crops, so narrowing the gap between production and consumption without requiring new land (Mourad and El-Mehy, 2021).
-Intercropping sesame with other crops increase oil production and land productivity per unit area (El-Karamity et al., 2020), maximizing land equivalent ratio, gross income and net income (Afe, 2017, Mandal and Chhetri, 2019), reducing crop failure risk (Ram, 2020).
+Intercropping oilseed crops with other crops can be used as one of the most effective approach to expand the cultivated area of these crops, thus narrowing the gap between production and consumption without requiring new land (Mourad and El-Mehy, 2021).
+Intercropping sesame with other crops increase oil production and land productivity per unit area (El-Karamity et al., 2020), maximizing land equivalent ratio, income (Afe, 2017, Mandal and Chhetri, 2019) and reducing risk of crop failure (Ram, 2020).
 Additionally, maize and sesame are regarded as good companion crops, helping to reduced weeds (Ijoyah et al., 2015).
-So we suggested intercropping sesame with maize, where maize (Zea mays L.) is consider the first summer cereal crop in Egypt considering acreage and total production.
-It occupies nearly 2.7 million fad and produced 7.5 millon ton of grains (FAOSTAT, 2020).
+Thus, we suggested intercropping sesame with maize (Zea mays L.), a crop considered as the first summer cereal in Egypt in terms of acreage and total production, with nearly 2.7 million fad and 7.5 million ton of grains production (FAOSTAT, 2020).

 Sesame agronomic traits responded significantly to climate change when the sowing date was changed (Salem, 2016).
-In the most fertile soils are allocated to intercropping sesame with maize two weeks after maize planting (Isaac et al., 2020).
+Most fertile soils are allocated to intercropping sesame with maize two weeks after maize planting (Isaac et al., 2020).
 Mkamilo (2004) who found that intercropping maize and sesame at the same time caused 27% reductions in grain yield of maize, but it gave increasing in LER and total income.
 This reduction decreased with delayed inter-seeding times of sesame.
 On the other hand, sesame yield was significantly reduced due to delayed sowing, owing to a direct effect of sowing time and increased competitiveness of maize.
-Intercropping sesame with maize simultaneously might give a good sesame seed yield under newly sandy soil conditions (Badran, 2009).
-Kolawole et al. (2015) observed that the growth and yield of maize were not affected when the two crops were simultaneously planted but the yield of sesame, being a weak competitor, decreased, particularly, when introduced two weeks after maize.
-Competitive relations are strongly impact by relative sowing time of intercrops (Akanvou et al., 2002; Badran, 2009; Mourad and El-Mehy, 2021).
+Intercropping sesame with maize simultaneously might give a good sesame seed yield under sandy soil conditions (Badran, 2009).
+Kolawole et al. (2015) observed that the growth and yield of maize were not affected when the two crops were simultaneously planted but the yield of sesame, being a weak competitor, decreased, particularly when introduced two weeks after maize.
+Competitive relations are strongly impacted by relative sowing time of intercrops (Akanvou et al., 2002; Badran, 2009; Mourad and El-Mehy, 2021).

-Plant distribution manipulates the microenvironments and could affect the growth, development, and yield due to the interception of available photosynthetic active radiation (Isaac et al., 2020).
-Optimal plant spacing ensures plants grow properly both above and below ground by dissimilar utilization of nutrients and solar radiation.
-(Khan et al., 2017).
+Plant distribution changes the microenvironments and could affect growth, development and yield due to the interception of available photosynthetic active radiation (Isaac et al., 2020).
+Optimal plant spacing ensures plants grow properly both above and below ground by proper utilization of nutrients and solar radiation (Khan et al., 2017).
 The spatial arrangement of sesame and sorghum significantly affected sesame productivity and LER values and 1:1 arrangement system was preferable (Dejen et al., 2019).
-The main objective of this study is to find an area for sesame cultivation by intercropping with maize under different plant distributions and planting dates of sesame as well as their impact on the productivity of both crops, competitive relationship and farmer return.
+The main objective of this study is to increase area of sesame cultivation by intercropping with maize under different plant distributions and planting dates of sesame as well as their impact on the productivity of both crops, competitive relationship and farmer return.